fxjs-modules/orm/Readme.md

 ### extendsTo

-If you want to split maybe optional properties into different tables or collections.
-Every extension will be in a new table, where the unique identifier of each row is the main model instance id.
+If you want to split maybe optional properties into different collections or collections.
+Every extension will be in a new collection, where the unique identifier of each row is the main model instance id.
 For example:

 ```js